ereppond/housing-recommender/README.md

 ### Hopes for future of model

-*In the future, I plan on building my dataset to reach cities outside of Washington as well as implementing an app to make this process more accessible*
+*In the future, I plan on building my dataset to reach cities outside of Washington as well as implementing an app to make this process more accessible.
+I am also hoping to implement a filtering system so the search can be even more refined*

+#### Information that can be entered:
+* Number of bedrooms
+* Number of bathrooms
+* Desired square footage
+* Price range
+* Job location
+* Max distance from job
+* Number of children

 ----
 ## Updates